IwakuraRein/IwakuraRein.github.io/docs/cheat_sheets/cpp.md

 <a name="calloc"></a>
 - `calloc` takes two arguments and initializes the allocated memory block to zero: `int *arr = (int*)calloc(n, sizeof(int));`
+  - `calloc` is slower than `malloc` cause it will initialize the memory to 0.
 - **Placement new**: Explicitly create objects on a specifized memory block. `char* buffer = new char[sizeof(MyClass)]; MyClass* obj = new (buffer) MyClass();`<br>Object Pooling can be achieved with placement new.
 <a name="allocator"></a>
 - `allocator` is a wrapper for `malloc` and `free`.